Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/repos/ad3/index.md

 ### Re-Use

-We would incourage you to use waste materials as much as possible.
-There are all manner of electronics components to be stripped out of old elctronic equipment such as buttons, sliders, knobs and so forth.
+We would encourage you to use waste materials as much as possible.
+There are all manner of components to be stripped out of old electronic equipment such as buttons, sliders, knobs and so forth.

 Check out the [Free-Use Hub](https://www.eca.ed.ac.uk/facility/free-use-hub) at the Firestation for some interesting finds.

 ### Where to Buy Components

-I fyou absolutely must buy some sensor or components, the the follow are reputable suppliers the deal in RoHS compliant materials.
+If you absolutely must buy some sensor or components, the the following are reputable suppliers that deal in RoHS compliant materials.
 Of course, it never hurts to [ask if we have something already.](mailto:DigiDevECA@ed.ac.uk?subject=Sensors&body=Hi,%0A%0A Do you have X I can beg, borrow or steal?)

 - [Pimoroni](https://shop.pimoroni.com/)
 - [CPC / Farnell](http://cpc.farnell.com)